Wonder how you can show kindness and respect to your husband? Trying these 8 everyday suggestions may help a lot …

 And even if you aren’t regularly showing kindness or respect to your husband, he may not mention anything.
 In fact, he may be too preoccupied to notice.

 Yet once you start making an effort, you’ll notice a difference.

-I’ve found that by remembering and attempting 8 everyday things, I’m more likely to show kindness and respect to my husband.
+In my own marriage, I’ve found that by remembering and attempting 8 everyday things, I’m more likely to show kindness and respect to my husband.

 8 Everyday Ways to Show Kindness and Respect to Your Husband